|Cockroach Bay Aquatic Preserve

 Management Plan Update

-The Cockroach Bay Aquatic Preserve Management Plan is being updated.
+The Cockroach Bay Aquatic Preserve Management Plan has just been

-A draft plan was produced and made available to the public for review
+updated.
+A draft plan was produced and made available to the public for

-and comment, and has subsequently been revised.
-Next, the plan waspresented to the
+review and comment, and has subsequently been revised.
+The

 Like Tampa Bay Aquatic Preserves on Facebook!